Musandam Peninsula: Geography

 The peninsula lies to the south of the Strait of Hormuz, between the Persian Gulf and the Gulf of Oman.

-It is inhabited by the Shihuh tribe and is mainly governed by Oman as the Musandam Governorate with certain parts governed by the United Arab Emirates, including Ras Al Khaimah and parts of Dibba.
+It is inhabited by the Bedouin Shihuh tribe and the Iranic Kumzari people.

+It is mainly governed by Oman as the Musandam Governorate with certain parts governed by the United Arab Emirates, including Ras Al Khaimah and parts of Dibba.

 Land features include the Western Hajar Mountains.
 Since these are the northernmost of the Hajar range, they and the peninsula are referred to as Ruʾūs al-Jibāl (رُؤُوْس ٱلْجِبَال).
-The largest wadi in Mussandam is Wadi Bih, which forms the central drainage basin.
-The highest Mountain in Mussandam, and Ru'us al Jibal, is Jebel Harim.
+The largest wadi in Musandam is Wadi Bih, which forms the central drainage basin.
+The highest mountain in Musandam, and Ru'us al Jibal, is Jebel Harim.

 Climate

 During winter, the region can be fairly cool, particularly the mountains of Jais, Yanas and Mebrah.

 Environment

 Fauna include the Ruus al Jibal fan-footed gecko, Arabian tahr and caracal.
 It is unknown if the Arabian leopard is still present.